 Services: PCBWay offers great servicing of its products.
 It takes only 3 to 15 days according to the courier service to deliver your products.
 Also, it has a live support facility.
 Whenever you have any problems, you can always reach a live customer service person to respond to your emails or messages.
 They have the “Return and Refund” principle, for every unusable board caused by PCBWay, they will rebuild and refund the order soon.

 Guide for Ordering PCB From PCBWay

 In the sensor part of the circuit, there are two sections that are responsible for measuring the voltage and current.
 For measuring the voltage, a voltage divider circuit is introduced to utilize a 10 KΩ and a 2.2 KΩ resistor.

 Utilizing these resistors, you can measure voltages up to 24V.
-These resistors help us bringing the voltage range to 0V to 5V, which is the range Arduino can work.
+These resistors help us bring the voltage range from 0V to 5V, which is the range Arduino can work.

 int Read_Voltage = A1;